temporalio/documentation/docs-src/cli/batch/index.md

   - command-line-interface-cli
 ---

-Batch commands change multiple [Workflow Executions](/concepts/what-is-a-workflow-execution) by providing a [List Filter](/concepts/what-is-visibility) and the type of Batch job to execute.
+Batch commands change multiple [Workflow Executions](/concepts/what-is-a-workflow-execution) by providing a [List Filter](/concepts/what-is-visibility) and the type of Batch Job to execute.
-The List Filter identifies the Workflow Executions in the Batch job; the Batch type determines what will happen to the Workflow Executions.
+The List Filter identifies the Workflow Executions in the Batch Job; the Batch type determines what will happen to the Workflow Executions.

 There are three types of Batch Jobs: